yuyuxu/auction-war-solo/readme.md

 - [ ] Uncomment initializer_quiz/IsSubmitDataValid.

+- [ ] Look into game timer, not very accurate.

 - [ ] Start putting comments into the code wherever it's necessary and export them use jsdoc.